lorenaacuna/GASTLI/docs/source/installation.rst

 .. code-block:: bash

-    pip install gastli
+    pip install gastli==0.9.1

 Installation from source
 ------------------------

 You can download the .zip file from the `GASTLI github repository <https://github.com/lorenaacuna/GASTLI>`_, or use git to clone the repository in your local computer as explained `here <https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository>`_.
+Make sure it is the main branch (and not the development one).
 Then from the root directory, run in your terminal:

 .. code-block:: bash